 In addition to the specific disclosures set out in this section, we may disclose your personal information where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person, or for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative out-of-court procedure.

 This Policy seeks to ensure that the Close Circuit Television (CCTV) system used by James Douglas Sales and Lettings is operated in compliance with the law relating to data protection (currently the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018 (“DPA 2018”))

-We seek to ensure compliance with privacy law and take into account best practice as set out in codes of practice issued by the Information Commissioner.
+We seek to ensure compliance with privacy law and take into account best practices as set out in codes of practice issued by the Information Commissioner.
 We, therefore, use CCTV only where it is necessary in pursuit of a legitimate aim.

 We use CCTV in order to:

-In this section we have summarised the rights that you have under data protection law.
+In this section, we have summarised the rights that you have under data protection law.
 Some of the rights are complex, applying only in certain circumstances and subject to certain exceptions, and in the interests of keeping this policy concise, not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.